Scallop: Shell of Saint James

-The scallop shell is the traditional emblem of St James the Great and is popular with pilgrims returning from the Way of St James (Camino de Santiago) and the apostle's shrine at Santiago de Compostela in Galicia, Spain.
+The scallop shell is the traditional emblem of St James the Great and is popular with pilgrims travelling the Way of St James (Camino de Santiago).
 Medieval Christians would collect a scallop shell while at Compostela as evidence of having made the journey.
 The association of Saint James with the scallop can most likely be traced to the legend that the apostle once rescued a knight covered in scallops.
-An alternative version of the legend holds that while St. James' remains were being transported to Galicia (Spain) from Jerusalem, the disciples witnessed a bridegroom on horseback fall into the water and emerge covered in the shells.
+An alternative version of the legend holds that while St. James' remains were being transported to Galicia (Spain) from Jerusalem.
+As the ship approached land, the wedding of the daughter of Queen Lupa was taking place on shore.
+The young groom was on horseback, and, upon seeing the ship's approach, his horse got spooked, and horse and rider plunged into the sea.
+Through miraculous intervention, the horse and rider emerged from the water alive, covered in seashells.

-Indeed in French, the mollusc itself – as well as a popular preparation of it in cream sauce – is called coquille St. Jacques.
+Indeed, in French, the mollusc itself – as well as a popular preparation of it in cream sauce – is called coquille St. Jacques.
 In German they are Jakobsmuscheln – literally "James's shellfish".
 Curiously the Linnaean name Pecten jacobeus is given to the Mediterranean scallop, while the scallop endemic to Galicia is called Pecten maximus due to its bigger size.
 The scallop shell is represented in the decoration of churches named after St. James, such as in St James' Church, Sydney, where it appears in a number of places, including in the mosaics on the floor of the chancel.

 When referring to St James, a scallop shell valve is displayed with its convex outer surface showing.
 In contrast, when the shell refers to the goddess Venus (see below), it is displayed with its concave interior surface showing.

-Shell of Saint Augustine

-Saint Augustine is said to have been walking along the seashore, meditating on the unfathomable mystery of the Holy Trinity.
-A boy was using a shell to pour seawater into a little hole.
-When Augustine asked what he was doing, he replied, "I am emptying the sea into this hole."
-Thus did Augustine understand that man would never penetrate to the depths of the mystery of God.

-This symbolic meaning was taken up by Joseph Ratzinger in his coat of arms as Archbishop of Munich, and also retained by him when elected Pope Benedict XVI.
-While a doctoral candidate in 1953, Ratzinger wrote his dissertation on The People of God and the House of God in Augustine's Teaching, and the shell, therefore, has a personal connection with the thought of Saint Augustine.